Sunday, November 17, 2024

 Our next stop will be at Corona -- see below.

-This week I worked an hour every day again on adding the bus wires for block L2-E on the inner mainline, and then connecting all the feeder wires to it with suitcase connectors.
+During the week of Oct.
+27 I worked an hour every day again on adding the bus wires for block L2-E on the inner mainline, and then connecting all the feeder wires to it with suitcase connectors.
 Then I connected block L2-E to terminal strips and tested a loco, which ran all the way around the inner mainline for the first time.

 I got out a 2nd DC power pack I had acquired and connected it to the inner mainline terminals, and I connected the first power pack to the outer mainline terminals, so I'll be able to run a train on each mainline next week.
 Exciting!